bhklab/PredictIO-UV-Dist/data/rawdata/README.md

 The datasets and signatures included in this pipeline were selected based on predefined inclusion/exclusion criteria, as described in the associated manuscript.
 Criteria focused on treatment relevance, data completeness, pre-treatment sample availability, and biological relevance of signatures.
 For details, see the **Materials and Methods** section of the manuscript.

-### Note
-This pipeline uses a subset of ORCESTRA datasets, selected based on data completeness, treatment annotation, and sample size.
+**Note** - This pipeline uses a subset of ORCESTRA datasets, selected based on data completeness, treatment annotation, and sample size.
 Analyses are stratified by cancer type and treatment for consistency across studies.